-- Evaluate your Level on Financial Sustainability Checkup - Celebrate success & supercharge in key areas - Engage all staff, board, and volunteers in building a "culture of philanthropy" based on relationships and connection - Implement monthly Giving Circle and planned giving - Practice hyper-stewardship with all donors
+- Evaluate your Level on Financial Sustainability Checkup: - Celebrate success & supercharge in key areas - Engage all staff, board and volunteers in building a "culture of philanthropy" based on relationships and connection - Implement monthly Giving Circle and planned giving strategy - Practice hyper stewardship with all donors - Look at generosity trends and see who you might be missing

 "You do not rise to the level of your goals.
-You fall to the level of your systems." - James Clear
+You fall to the level of your systems."

+- James Clear